Insurance

 Cover under Mountaineering Ireland's Insurance Scheme provides for:

-• Clubs' activities;
+• Clubs' activities

-• Training, coaching, instruction;
+• Training, coaching, instruction

-• Participation in meets, gatherings, competitions;
+• Participation in meets, gatherings, competitions

 • Club publications, website and social media channels

-• Path repair and maintenance with hand held tools.
+• Path repair and maintenance with hand held tools

-• Club arranged presentation ceremonies, social events; or
+• Club arranged presentation ceremonies, social events

-• Whilst representing the club at such events arranged or organised by third parties.
+• Whilst representing the club at such events arranged or organised by third parties

 Public Liability: This is injury or damage to third party property or persons.
 All club members are covered while participating in any of the above activities on a worldwide basis either on a club activity or on an individual activity.
 Public Liability also provides cover for;